cleavr/cleaverdocs/content/guides/wordpress-cache.md

 ### Cleavr Cache Clear
 We created a variation of the popular **NGINX Cache** plugin that better works with Cleavr's setup and is something that we'll be expanding functionality for.

+The plugin is called [Cleavr Clear Cache](https://wordpress.org/plugins/cleavr-clear-cache/) and is available in the WordPress plugin library.

 One of the key features is that it allows for clearing cache for sites assigned to server users in addition to the **cleavr** user.

 You'll need to provide the **Clear Cache Trigger Hook** when setting up this plugin.